Darimo4ka/NoSQL-Social-Network-API/README.md

   * Includes Reactions as the `reaction` field's subdocument schema in the Thought model.

   * Uses functionality to format queried timestamps properly.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality README with description and a link to a walkthrough video.

-### Bonus: +10 Points

-* Application deletes a user's associated thoughts when the user is deleted.

-## Review

-You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application and all of the acceptance criteria being met.

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.

 ---
 © 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.